Statutory Declarations in Australia

 What happens if the contents of the statutory declaration are false?

-If you sign a statutory declaration knowing that its contents are in fact false, you expose yourself to the possibility of criminal charges or pecuniary penalties.
-For example, pursuant to s 25 of the Oaths Act 1900 (NSW)
+If you sign a statutory declaration knowing that its contents are false, you expose yourself to the possibility of criminal charges or pecuniary penalties.
+For example, according to s 25 of the Oaths Act 1900 (NSW)

 “.. any person who wilfully and corruptly makes and subscribes any such declaration, knowing the same to be untrue in any material particular, shall be guilty of an indictable offence and liable to imprisonment for 5 years.”